jasonacox/TinySplunk/README.md

 TinySplunk is a collection of tools and instructions to build and use a Docker containerized version of Splunk for home or educational use.

 What is Splunk?
 [Splunk](https://www.splunk.com) is a commercial enterprise product.
 They have provided a [Splunk Free](https://www.splunk.com/en_us/download.html) version for personal use.
-The Splunk Free version supports ongoing indexing of small volumes (<500MB/day) of data.
+The Splunk Free version supports ongoing indexing of small volumes (<500MB/day).
 As I understand it, if you go over 500MB/day more than 3 times in a 30 day period, Splunk will continue to index your data, but search will be disabled until you are back down to 3 or fewer times in the 30 day period.

 ## Setup

-This setup assumes a Linux host with docker installed.
+This setup assumes you are using a Linux host with docker installed.

 ```bash
 # Create splunk user and home directory